Beyond Semantic Understanding: Preserving Collaborative Frequency Components in LLM-based Recommendation: Related Work

-The application of large language models into recommendation systems represents a paradigm shift in how we approach personalized recommendation ~\cite{fan2023recommender, wu2023survey, li2024large}.
+$\bullet$ \textbf{Large Language Models in Recommendation.} The application of large language models into recommendation systems represents a paradigm shift in how we approach personalized recommendation ~\cite{fan2023recommender, wu2023survey, li2024large}.
 This evolution has progressed through distinct phases, each addressing different aspects of the integration challenge.
-Initial approaches focused on leveraging semantic understanding through text-based methods, treating items as textual descriptions and framing recommendation as a language generation task ~\cite{geng2022recommendation, liu2023pre, zhang2024ranking}.
-Subsequent developments introduced the embedding-as-token paradigm, enabling more efficient processing of user sequences while preserving structural information encoded in pre-trained embeddings ~\cite{hou2024e4srec, zhang2024idgenrec, ji2024genrec}.
+Initial approaches focused on leveraging semantic understanding through text-based methods, treating items as textual descriptions and framing recommendation as a language generation task ~\cite{geng2022recommendation, liu2023pre}.
+Subsequent developments introduced the embedding-as-token paradigm, enabling more efficient processing of user sequences while preserving structural information encoded in pre-trained embeddings~\cite{hou2024e4srec, zhang2024idgenrec, ji2024genrec}.

-Recent studies have revealed that while semantic information captures item attributes and content features, it alone cannot fully capture the collaborative relationship essential for effective recommendation ~\cite{liao2024llara, wei2024llmrec, ren2024represenation}.
-This realization has led to hybrid approaches that combine semantic understanding with collaborative signals through various fusion strategies ~\cite{sun2024large, he2025llm2reclargelanguagemodels, zhao2024lifelong, wang2025oagir, yuan2025cilo, liu2025tmf, chen2025tler}.
-These developments underscore a critical insight: the most effective LLM-based recommender systems are those that successfully balance semantic understanding with collaborative information preservation.
-However, existing approaches predominantly treat language models as black boxes, focusing on input-output relationships without investigating how collaborative information evolves within the model's internal mechanisms.
+Recent studies show that semantic information captures item attributes and content features, but cannot fully model the collaborative patterns needed for effective recommendation~\cite{liao2024llara, wei2024llmrec, ren2024represenation}.
+This realization has led to hybrid approaches that combine semantic understanding with collaborative signals through various fusion strategies~\cite{sun2024large, he2025llm2reclargelanguagemodels, lin2024rella, wang2025oagir, yuan2025cilo, liu2025tmf, chen2025tler}.
+These developments underscore a critical insight: the most effective LLM-based recommender systems must successfully balance semantic understanding with collaborative information preservation.
+This balance presents fundamental challenges~\cite{zhang2024collm, sun2024large}: collaborative signals excel at capturing behavioral patterns for popular items, while semantic understanding handles sparse-data scenarios and enables cross-domain transfer~\cite{geng2022recommendation, bao2023tallrec}.
+Over-preserving collaborative signals harms generalization to cold-start items, whereas over-relying on semantics loses critical community preferences that cannot be inferred from content alone~\cite{he2020lightgcn, wang2019neural}.
+This tradeoff becomes particularly acute for LLM-based recommenders, as their pre-training on language tasks inherently biases them toward semantic correlations, making collaborative signal preservation more challenging than in traditional recommendation models~\cite{hou2024e4srec, liao2024llara}.
+Despite these advances, existing approaches predominantly treat LLMs as black boxes, focusing on input-output relationships without investigating how collaborative information evolves within the model's internal mechanisms.